 Other athletes could use their celebrity as a means to make a buck without worrying about being shut out from other jobs because of the color of their skin; Owens didn't have that luxury.
 Other athletes were able to make sound investments to keep their finances in order; Owens did not.
 Other athletes felt that they had the security and standing to back the actions of Tommie Smith and John Carlos; Owens found that difficult.

-There's more than an incidental connection to today in Jesse Owens' life to the situation that collegiate athletes find themselves in today.
-Obviously the racism that impacted Owens' life is less of a factor today, but it's telling that the NCAA in 2014 has roughly the same attitude toward maintaining a facade of amateurism that the Olympics had in the 1940s.
+There's more than an incidental connection in Jesse Owens' life to the situation that collegiate athletes find themselves in today.
+The racism that impacted his life persists in other forms, and it's telling that the NCAA today has roughly the same attitude toward maintaining a facade of amateurism that the Olympics had in the 1940s.
 It took decades for the IOC to rectify these policies for the better, at the expense of the livelihoods of people like Jesse Owens.
-Hopefully it doesn't take the NCAA as long to take a more proactive stance about the ability of their student-athletes to have something for themselves.
+Hopefully it doesn't take society as a whole or the NCAA in particular as long to take a more proactive stance about the ability of their student-athletes to improve their lives.

 James Cleveland Owens lived a complex, difficult life.
 I'm sure that he and his family took comfort that he was given the recognition and legacy that he deserved later in life, as he worked with the United States Olympic committee.
-But the lessons of his life, his entire life, are just as important to learn as any jump he ever made or any race he ever won.
+But the lessons of his life, his entire life, are just as important to learn as any race he ever won.